 Tilt and recline and power leg lifts are features you will need.
 Tilt angles the chair backward for periods of pressure relief and also makes it much easier to get you scooted back in the chair so you are seated comfortably.
 Recline lowers the back rest and when used with the leg lifts can let you lie back in your chair with your feet up.
 Recline won't get you flat but when used with tilt it may.
 Standard power leg lifts are fine for adjusting your legs while sitting up, but when you lie back in your chair and raise the footrests, the footrests are suddenly too short!
 Your knees have to bend or you need a big pillow to get your heels above the footrests.
 Very inconvenient and hard to get comfortable!
 The solution is to order "articulating" leg rests.
 These lengthen as they lift so that your legs aren't scrunched even with the legs all the way up.
 Comfortable for elevating your feet to reduce swelling or just catching a nap!
 All this is necessary for comfort, preventing pressure sores, naps, dentist visits, and any woozy spells if you are prone to fainting.

-4-inch thick High Profile Cushion.
-It comes in many sizes to fit your chair and you need the largest size that fits
+High Profile Cushion.
+It comes in many sizes to fit your chair and you need the largest size

-for years!
-It saves a lot of the trial and error adjustments of older cushions.
-I find it odd that with it they are
+saves a lot of the trial and error adjustments of older cushions.
+I find it odd that with it

 For anyone without the Smart Check, here is how to set up a ROHO air cushion.
 I suggest pumping the cushion up fairly full, then leaving the valve open for about 15 minutes.
 It won't deflate completely, just remove excess air.
 Then get into your chair and sit on it.
 It will still feel rock hard and need to be deflated more!
 You are not supposed to sit ON the cushion, but rather to sink down and sit IN it.
 Have a helper put their hand, palm down, under the bones of your butt to help check the inflation.
 They should be able to wiggle their fingers just a little without feeling them bottom out on the metal of the seat pan.
 You will have to open the valve while you are sitting on the ROHO to force more air out -- and you will probably be surprised at how much air has to be pushed out before the cushion is comfortable.
 If you find you have let out too much air and are bottoming out, just use the pump to add more.
 That can be done even while you are sitting on the cushion.
 It will probably take a couple of tries to get it inflated/deflated to where it is comfortable, but once you do it won't need adjusting for months.
 All this fussing around to get the pressure right is necessary and well worth the effort!